culturesofknowledge/emplaces/models/20180802-multisource-data-model-notes.md

 See [Data model for EMPlaces using annotations (draft 2018-07-09)](PDFs/20180305-EMPlaces-data-model-using-annotations.pdf).

-The previous model tried to apply core vs non-core distinctions at the level of individual properties, and in so doing ended mixing up the model-source information with the actualk data model.
+The previous model tried to apply core vs non-core distinctions at the level of individual properties, and in so doing ended mixing up the model-source information with the actual data model.
 For example, there were two properties for place type information: `em:corePlaceType` and `em:placeType`.

-The main reason for distinguishing "core" data from other data was to be able to refresh the core data when the underlying source (e.g. GeoNames) is updated, without disturbing the editorial content that had been added as a result of EMPlaces curation activities.
+The main reason for distinguishing "core" data from other data is to be able to refresh the core data when the underlying source (e.g. GeoNames) is updated, without disturbing any editorial content that has been added as a result of EMPlaces curation activities.

-An additional concern not addressed by the original model was that there wasn't proper provision for the possibility of "core": data coming from multiple sources.
+An additional concern not addressed by the original model was that there wasn't proper provision for the possibility of "core" data coming from multiple sources.

-And finally, the distinction between a minimum set of "core" data for a place, and data that was derived from existing sources vs data that was a contribution of EMPlaces has rather been lost.
+And finally, the distinction between a minimum set of "core" data for a place, and data that was derived from existing sources _vs_ data that was a contribution of EMPlaces has rather been lost.

 The new design aims to rectify these problems: